b-dont/btp.dev/content/privacy.md

 ### Personal Data

-This website does not store any private data.
+This website does not store any private or personal data.
 There are currently no login or signup forms, or user accounts.

+### Analytics

+This website's analytics are powered by [Plausible](https://plausible.io) and are publically available at [plausible.io/brandont.dev](https://plausible.io/brandont.dev).

 ### Cookies & Browser Storage